Kingdom Come: Deliverance: Plot

 The camp leads the Lords to believe that someone is secretly raising an insurgency.
 Henry follows various leads to discover a group of bandits operating near Sasau, who are recruiting mercenaries with counterfeit coins.
 Henry unravels the conspiracy and infiltrates the bandit ranks, leading him to their stronghold in Vraník.
 He encounters Tóth again, who recognises Henry and has him captured and tortured.
 Tóth reveals that he wields Henry's father's sword and plans to use his mercenaries to conquer Bohemia, expecting Sigismund to reward him once he reigns as king.
 He also reveals that Henry is actually Radzig's illegitimate son.
 With the help of a former Skalitz villager, Zbyshek, Henry escapes and warns the Lords of Tóth's treachery.
 Radzig acknowledges Henry as his son, and then the Lords and their combined army assault Vranik and defeat its garrison.
 However, Tóth and a number of his mercenaries infiltrate Talmberg and capture its castle, taking Divish's wife Stephanie and Sir Radzig as hostages.

 The Lords lay siege to Talmberg, and Konrad Kyeser is recruited to help build a trebuchet, which the Lords use to breach the castle's walls.
 The Lords and their soldiers overwhelm Tóth's men, and Hanush negotiates the release of the hostages in exchange for Tóth's safe departure.
 Henry is angered at Tóth's escape with the sword, while Radzig believes that they will encounter him again.
 Radzig also reveals that he and Henry's mother were lovers when they were young, but Radzig could not marry a commoner, which was why he allowed Martin to be Henry's father.

 In the epilogue, Martin visits Henry in a dream, who commends Henry for his courage and perseverance before walking away with Henry's mother into the afterlife.
 Henry and the Lords are then visited by Jobst of Moravia, King Wenceslaus' cousin, who has negotiated an alliance with various nobles throughout the empire against Sigismund.
 Seeing the futility of the war, Jobst wishes to have the Bohemian Lords join so that they can sway Sigismund's supporters to sue for peace.
 The Lords are uncertain, but agree that Wenceslaus must be restored to the throne.
 To assess the situation, Henry and Capon must visit one of Sigismund's allies, Otto von Bergow, at his estate in Trosky Castle, with a letter enquiring whether or not his allegiance to Sigismund has been shaken.
-The pair departs the region with a small armed entourage.
+The pair depart the region with a small armed entourage.